AngleProtocol/angle-docs/new-module/vaults/liquidations.md

 ### No capital requirements

 As said above, a liquidator can liquidate a vault without bringing in any capital.
-They will receive the collateral at the beginning of the transaction, so they can swap it against the required amount of stablecoin to pay back the debt by the end of the transaction.
+They will receive the collateral at the beginning of the transaction, so they can swap it against the required amount of stablecoins to pay back the debt by the end of the transaction.

+This decreases **a lot** the barriers to entry for potential liquidators and makes it more competitive, which is better for borrowers.

 ### Amount of debt to repay